(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Ante-hoc Interpretability Desiderata

-\paragraph{How Is Information Processed?} How a model handles information, specifically the input features and their mapping to predictions, also affects its perceived transparency.
+\paragraph{How Is Information Processed?} How a model handles information, specifically the input features and their mapping to predictions, also affects its perceived comprehensibility.
 The two broad types of information processing are \emph{sequential} and \emph{concurrent}, with the latter further characterised by the \emph{operational independence} of processing with respect to pieces of information or collections thereof.
-An example of a model that processes data sequentially is a decision tree, which selectively and progressively narrows down the scope of consideration by filtering, compartmentalising and contextualising information, thus offering insights that are parsimonious enough to be human-comprehensible.
-Neural networks, in contrast, process data concurrently, thereby preventing us from grasping meaningful insights into how inputs are transformed and mapped to predictions.
-The intrinsic structural hierarchy of their architecture and operational independence of layers found therein can nonetheless offer us a glimpse of their functioning, e.g., by visualising patterns picked up by individual filters~\cite{olah2018building}.
+An example of a model that processes data sequentially is a decision tree, which selectively and progressively narrows down the scope of consideration by filtering, compartmentalising and contextualising information, thus offering insights that are parsimonious enough to be human-understandable.
+Neural networks, in contrast, process data concurrently, thereby preventing their observers from grasping meaningful insights into how inputs are transformed and mapped to predictions.
+The intrinsic structural hierarchy of their architecture and operational independence of layers found therein can nonetheless offer us a glimpse into their functioning, e.g., by visualising (human-intelligible) patterns and concepts learnt by individual filters~\cite{bau2017network,olah2018building}.